Case 002: Two Senior Leaders of the Khmer RougeKhmer Rouge Trials

 - Offenses under the Cambodian Criminal Code 1956: murder, torture and religious persecution.

-It is estimated that up to 2.2 million people died during the Khmer Rouge regime, and as many as 800,000 of these deaths were violent deaths.
-Because of this sheer scale of death and suffering, the Co-Prosecutors sought to limit the scope of the prosecutions to a number of specific issues.
+It is estimated that up to 2.2 million people died during the Khmer Rouge regime, and that as many as 800,000 of these deaths were violent deaths.
+Because of the sheer scale of death and suffering, the Co-Prosecutors sought to limit the scope of the prosecutions to a number of specific issues.
 These include:

 - Displacement of the population from urban to rural areas;